How to Win Child Custody in California – A Guide to Get Custody of Your Child for Mothers and Fathers

 - Don’t reschedule your parenting time with your child.
 If you want to “win” custody, don’t make a habit of rescheduling time with your child.
 Repeatedly rescheduling your parenting time could make it appear to the court that your schedule is more important than your parenting time or your child’s time.
 Make sure you are there when you say you will be so that your co-parent can’t present a documented pattern to the court that reflects negatively on you.
 Plus, creating an emotional rollercoaster for your child by getting their hopes up and routinely dashing them because of your schedule is not in your child’s best interest.

-How to Lose Custody of Child in California [Never Do These Things if You Want Custody]
+How to Lose Custody of Child in California [Never Do These Things if You Want Custody as a Mother or Father]

 There are a few missteps parents in a child custody case can make that severely threaten their chances of winning custody of their child.
 Here is a brief overview of some of those fatal errors: